takahirohonda/javascript-workout/README.md

 <details><summary><b>Answer</b></summary>

 We can map array without using .map().
 Array.from takes arrayLike object as an first argument and map function applied to every element of the array as a second argument.
 Third argument is the value to use as this when executing map function.
-Second and thrid arguments are optional.
+Second and third arguments are optional.

 ```javascript
 Array.from(input, (x) => x % 3);